 On November 16, 2017, the Audit Committee appointed Moss Adams LLP ("Moss Adams") as the Company's independent registered public accounting firm for the fiscal year ended June 30, 2018.
-Prior to the appointment of Moss Adams, Hein & Associates LLP ("Hein") served as our independent registered public accounting firm for fiscal year ended June 30, 2017.
-Burr Pilger Mayer, Inc. ("BPM") also provided services in connection with the audit of the Company's annual financial statements for fiscal year ended June 30, 2017.
+Prior to the appointment of Moss Adams, Hein & Associates LLP ("Hein") provided services in connection with the review of the Company's quarterly financial statements for the three months ended September 30, 2017.

-The aggregate fees billed for each of the last two fiscal years ended June 30, 2018 and 2017 for professional services rendered by the Company's independent registered public accounting firms are set forth in the tables below.
-These fees were billed for audit of the Company's annual financial statements, review of financial statements included in the Company's Form 10-Q reports, and services provided in connection with statutory and regulatory filings and engagements for those fiscal years.
+The aggregate fees billed for each of the last two fiscal years ended June 30, 2019, and 2018 for professional services rendered by the Company's independent registered public accounting firms are outlined in the tables below.
+These fees were billed for the audit of the Company's annual financial statements, review of financial statements included in the Company's Form 10-Q reports, and services provided in connection with statutory and regulatory filings and engagements for those fiscal years.

-Fiscal Year ear
+Fiscal Year

-2018 2017
+2019

-Audit fees - Moss Adams \$ 240,000 \$ -
+Audit fees - Moss Adams \$ 255,000 \$ 240,000

-Audit fees - Hein 32,000 300,000
+Audit fees - Hein - 32,000

-Audit fees - BPM - 41,000

-Tax fees - Moss Adams 43,000 -
+Tax fees - Moss Adams 82,000 43,000

-Tax fees - Hein - 48,000

--

-TOTAL: \$ 315,000 \$ 389,000
+TOTAL: \$ 337,000 \$ 315,000